• 1-3 Days Delivery

 Waterproofing A Basement - How to Comply With BS8102

 When it comes to designing and waterproofing a basement or cellar, there are a number of considerations to keep in mind.
-With underground structures, you need to consider that the floor, the walls and even the ceilings will need to be waterproofed.
-The BS8102: 2022 Code of Practice for Protection of Structures Against Water ingress is a design document that takes you through the specification, design and construction of basement waterproofing systems.
+With underground structures, you need to consider how to waterproof the floor, the walls and even the ceilings.
+The BS8102: 2022 Code of Practice for Protection of Structures Against Water Ingress is a design document that takes you through the specification, design and construction of basement waterproofing systems.
 It outlines designs for protecting a basement against groundwater and matches it to an appropriate waterproofing method.

 Basement Waterproofing Regulations